joshfrench/om-wiki-fork/Advanced-Tutorial.md

 ```

 When we establish our application root we'll do something like the
 following.
-You can ignore `notif-chan` and `pub-chan` for now they are
+You can ignore `notif-chan` and `pub-chan` for now, they
-the two other patterns we'll talk about momentarily:
+form the other pattern we'll talk about momentarily:

 ```cljs
 (defn main []